Vaginal Pain During Pregnancy: Causes & How to Relieve

 Vaginismus is a condition where the vaginal muscles contract and cannot relax naturally, causing pain in the vagina and difficulty with penetration.
 This situation may appear during pregnancy, but may be present before pregnancy.

-What to do: Consult your doctor or a pelvic floor therapist.
+How to relieve: Consult your doctor or a pelvic floor therapist.
 They will assess the pelvic muscles to identify the cause of the vaginismus and from there they will indicate suitable treatment.

 5. Rash